armory-io/spinnaker-operator/README.md

 # Spinnaker Operator for Kubernetes

-This is the repository for the Armory Spinnaker operator for Kubernetes.
+This is the repository for the Armory's Spinnaker operator CRDs and other Kuberentes stuff.

 It uses the Spinnaker operator built in [github.com/armory/spinnaker-operator](https://github.com/armory/spinnaker-operator) to install Armory's Spinnaker.